 In addition to the state Medicaid plan, four programs (or Medicaid "waivers"), also referred to as Home and Community Based Services (HCBS) waivers, are available that provide assistance for home care, adult day care, home modifications, and assisted living.
 These programs are also in place to help prevent nursing home placements.
 Unlike the state Medicaid plan, Medicaid waivers are not entitlement programs.
 This means there are enrollment caps for program participation, and if the cap has been reached, a wait list for services will exist.

-1) In some areas of California, Medi-Cal offers the Assisted Living Waiver Program (ALWP), which helps individuals who are eligible for nursing home care, but would prefer to live in an assisted living community.
-While room and board are not covered, several supportive services are available, such as personal care assistance, medication administration, and prepared meals.
+1) In some areas of California, Medi-Cal offers the Assisted Living Waiver Program (ALWP).
+It helps individuals who are eligible for nursing home care, but would prefer to live in an assisted living community.
+While room and board are not covered, several supportive services are available.
+These can include personal care assistance, medication administration, and prepared meals.
 Read about the Assisted Living Waiver eligibility, benefits, and locations.

-2) The Multipurpose Senior Services Program (MSSP) Waiver helps nursing home eligible individuals that prefer to stay in their homes continue to do so.
-It covers care management and supportive services, such as adult day care, assistive technology, and home modifications, but doesn't pay for medical care.
+2) The Multipurpose Senior Services Program (MSSP) Waiver helps nursing home eligible individuals who prefer to stay in their homes continue to do so.
+It covers care management and supportive services, such as adult day care, assistive technology, and home modifications.
+But it doesn't pay for medical care.
 This program, unfortunately, is not available in every county of California.
 Read about Medi-Cal MSSP Waiver eligibility requirements and benefits.